-The Open Data Science Conference returns to San Francisco October 31st – November 3rd, 2018
+The Open Data Science Conference Returns to San Francisco

 Please be advised that the First Open Call for Speakers is the best opportunity to get your session accepted for ODSC West.
-The Second Open Call for Speakers is a rolling call for submissions and depends upon any focus areas the speaker committee feels more quality speakers are needed.
+The Second Open Call for Speakers is a rolling call for submissions and depends upon filling any focus areas the speaker committee feels needs more quality speakers.

 You can submit a presentation for ODSC conference or for “Accelerate AI” summit which is ODSC’s business summit.

-All submissions will received notification, regardless of status, by February 1st.
+All submissions will receive notification, regardless of status, by August 1st.
 All proposals submitted after this deadline will receive a response within three weeks.

 Proposals will be considered for the following types of presentations: